Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/programming report/Lucy.md

 ### Solar Detection
 When the ADC value increases above a certain threshold (0.27) the LEDmode is set to zero, because the user is not expected to require the light when sunlight is detected.
 This feature can be overridden by pressing the button using the **overwrite_solar** variable, which is set to 1 when the button is pressed to increase the LED brightness above zero.
 The variable **overwrite_solar** is set back to zero when the LED mode returns to zero.

+## Next Steps

+The current product that we have is useable, but there are several improvements to be made relating to sleep mode.

+- Add another button to the PCB to enable user triggered interrupts
+  - Set up second button as interrupt (using [Button Wakeup Code](../../code/8_Button_Wakeup.c)
+  - Sleep mode can then be triggered indefinitely without relying on periodic wakeup

+- Finalise solar cutoff voltage testing in Ethiopian sun
+- Test USB port for phone charging

+Additional cost reduction extras can include replacing the three red, orange and green LEDs with the single RGB programmable LED.
+- The [code for lighting up the RGB LED](../../code/RGBLED/main.c) can be further modified
+        - We modified the code to include the correct pins but ran out of time to change it's colour
+        - This code is a good starting point for using the WS2812 library on the CH32V003F4P6
+- The header files included in the [RGB LED folder](../../code/RGBLED) must also be included in the User folder in MounRiver Studio for the main file to run